Technical analysis | Fundamental analysis | Forex analytics | Trading practice | Money management

 The price crossing the boundaries of the envelope is a trading opportunity, but still it is considered as an anomaly.
 Speaking about Keltner Channels, the price moving over any outer bands is usually followed by an expected reaction towards the opposite one.
 Overbought is seen when the price comes closer to the upper band, whether oversold is shown by the price approaching to the lower band.

 Three lines are included in the Keltner Channel.
-There are two bands and an Exponental Moving Average ("EMA"), generally 20-day EMA, that is traced around by these bands.
-The price floating towards either of the bands often turns to be a sell or buy signal.
+There are two bands and an Exponential Moving Average (EMA) - generally, 20-day EMA - these bands trace around that.
+The price floating towards either band, often turns to be a sell or buy signal.

 KC Middle = MA(Price, n, Type),